Everything we learned at D23 Expo′s Pixar and Walt Disney Animation panel

+- "Wish" is Disney Animations 2023 feature film.
+It explores how the dreaming star, upon which so many Disney characters have wished upon, came to be.

+- Pixar will release a number of film and TV series in theaters and on Disney+ including "Elio," "Win or Lose" and "Elemental."

-The Walt Disney Company is set to reveal new information about its upcoming slate of animated movies and TV shows during its Pixar and Disney Animation Studios panel at the D23 Expo in Anaheim, California Friday.
+The Walt Disney Company revealed new information about its upcoming slate of animated movies and TV shows during its Pixar and Disney Animation Studios panel at the D23 Expo in Anaheim, California Friday.

 Animated movies released theatrically have floundered at the box office in the wake of the pandemic.
 At first, parents were reticent to bring kids back to cinemas, but now it seems that lackluster titles and an increase in children's content on streaming have contributed to keeping families at home.